Enduring Power of Attorney (EPA) for personal care and welfare

-The witness must also attach a certificate that states they've:
+The witness must also attach a certificate that states they’ve explained:

-- explained what will happen once it is in place, and
+- what will happen once it is in place, and

 - that you are not mentally incapable at this time.

-The person you've chosen to be your attorney also needs to sign the form.
-Their signature must be witnessed by someone who isn't you or your witness.
+The person you’ve chosen to be your attorney also needs to sign the form.
+Their signature must be witnessed by someone who is not you or your witness.

-You can download the form from the Ministry of Social Development website, or your lawyer can provide one.
+You can download the form from the Super Seniors website, or your lawyer can provide one.

 When your EPA for personal care and welfare starts

-Your EPA for personal care and welfare only starts once you've been declared mentally incapable.
-Your attorney won't be able to make any significant decisions until a doctor or the Family Court decides you're unable to:
+Your EPA for personal care and welfare only starts once you’ve been declared mentally incapable.
+Your attorney will not be able to make any significant decisions until a doctor or the Family Court decides you’re unable to: